HackerEarth/news.hackerearth.com/_posts/2015-04-29-candidate-reports.md

 <img src="/images/offered-candidates.png" />

 **Archived candidates**
-<br>Candidates not meeting you critiria can be adding to this list.
+<br>Candidates not meeting you requirement critiria can be adding to this list.

 <img src="/images/archived-candidates.png" />